karlseguin/zuckdb.zig/readme.md

 Any non-primitive value that you get from the `row` are valid only until the next call to `next` or `deinit`.

 ## Install
 This library is tested with DuckDB 1.1.0.
+You can either link to an existing libduckdb on your system, or have zuckdb download and build DuckDB for you (this will take time.)

 1) Add zuckdb as a dependency in your `build.zig.zon`: